Wellness . Symptoms guide

 Private Cholesterol and Cardiovascular Blood Test

-Cardiovascular risk assessment is one of the most clinically useful blood tests at any age over 30.
-A standard lipid panel covers total cholesterol, LDL, HDL, triglycerides and the ratio.
-Pairing with HbA1c (glycated haemoglobin) gives a strong picture of metabolic and cardiovascular health in a single appointment.
+Cardiovascular risk assessment is a useful baseline blood test for most adults, particularly from age 40 onwards when the NHS Health Check programme begins.
+A standard lipid panel covers total cholesterol, LDL, HDL, triglycerides and non-HDL cholesterol (the NICE-preferred risk marker).
+Pairing with HbA1c (glycated haemoglobin) gives a picture of both lipid and glucose metabolism in a single appointment.

 What this might be